CBI files FIR in WB municipality recruitment case

 The Central Bureau of Investigation (CBI) has lodged an FIR (first information report) into the alleged recruitment case in municipalities across the state.

-Preliminary investigation by the Enforcement Directorate (ED) suggests that the recruitment case in civic bodies may be to the tune of ₹200 crore.
+Preliminary investigation by the Enforcement Directorate (ED) suggests that the recruitment scam in civic bodies may be to the tune of ₹200 crore.

-Last week, the Calcutta high court had ordered the CBI to probe into the suspected recruitment case in a large number of civic bodies across West Bengal.
+Last week, the Calcutta high court had ordered the CBI to probe into the suspected recruitment scam in a large number of civic bodies across West Bengal.

 Also Read:Ex-naib tehsildar in ED net for multi-crore land fraud in Mohali